The shoulder and hip are in line with each other without much curve at the waist or hip.

 - Start at the top and open the neckline - doing so minimizes a full bustline.

-- When choosing tops or dresses, seek out cuts that softly hug your curve line and flow away from the tummy area.
+- When choosing tops or dresses, seek cuts that softly hug your curves and flow away from the tummy area.

 - Vertical details - like buttons, striking zippers or any dominant lines - bring the eye up and down, helping to shape or enhance the shape of the hourglass.

 - Choose wraparound tops or those with peplums, even a tailored shirt with a nipped in waist.
 The same goes for dresses: wrap or crossover dresses with a deep V-neck and swingy skirt are both sexy and feminine.
 A fitted bodice and flared or A-line skirt also defines the waist.

 - A well-chosen jacket adds immeasurably to the hourglass figure’s wardrobe, especially a cropped piece that lands just at the waist.
 Soft, belted jackets are another good option, together with a moto jacket, in fabric or leather.

 - High-waisted jeans or trousers define the waist while flared or wide-legged options create proportion top to bottom.

 - Pointed shoes in neutral tones length the leg, whether they’re flats or heels.